ammobinDOTca/ammobin-client/README.md

-#ammo scrape
+# ammo scrape

 meta search site for ammo prices across canada

 ## todo
+- about
+  - include supported list
+  - contact
+  - next steps
+  - how to
 - filter by province
+- sort
 - search for name, caliber
+- group by product
-- server side caching
+- client side pagination